lechimp-p/noc/README.md

 * run npm install
 * run grunt setup
 * go to ./docker
+* create a script called docker_ip that echos the ip or host of the system docker is running at.
+This might be boot2docker ip on mac or echo localhost on linux.
 * run ./make-images.sh
 * Watch out, at some point you have to type "yes" to initialize the connection to the containers via ssh correctly.
 This setup